 Research on placentophagy is still in its infancy, although there is a large body of research beginning to develop on postpartum hormone fluctuations and health.
 Researchers from the National Institutes of Health (NIH) conducted a study that focused on CRH (Corticotropin-Releasing Hormone).
 CRH is a stress reducer, and is generally produced by the hypothalamus.
 During the last trimester of pregnancy, the placenta secretes so much CRH that the levels in the bloodstream increase threefold.
 However, it was also discovered that postpartum women have lower than average levels of CRH, triggering depressive symptoms.1 They concluded that the placenta secreted so much CRH that the hypothalamus stopped producing it.
 Once the placenta was born, it took some time for the hypothalamus to get the signal that the CRH levels were low, and to begin producing it again.
 This is another sign that there is likely a biological cause for the baby blues.

 Reserve your space.
-Location will be given week of workshop. $50 deposit required .
+Location will be given week of workshop.
+Deposit of half required to reserve your space .
 Balance due no less than 2 weeks before class.
 No Refunds.
 Limited Space.
 Certifications given upon completion of training.